-Credit risk is the risk of financial loss to the Company, if the customer or counter party to the financial instruments fail to meet its contractual obligations and arises principally from the Company's receivables and treasury operations.
+Credit risk is the risk of financial loss to the Company, if the customer or counter party to the financial instruments fails to meet its contractual obligations and arises principally from the Company's receivables and treasury operations.

-Customer credit risk is managed by Company's established policy, procedures and control relating to customer credit risk management.
-Outstanding customer receivable and unbilled if any, are regularly monitored and the Company creates a provision based on expected credit loss model.
+Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
+Outstanding customer receivables and unbilled if any, are regularly monitored and the Company creates a provision based on expected credit loss model.

 - Account receivables and unbilled revenues

+- Credit risk exposure

+- Financial instruments and cash deposits